filiocorp/filiocorp.github.io/about.md

 permalink: /about/
 ---

 Welcome to the official Filio Blog!
-Filio (Field Information Organzation) is a geospatial photo management company.
-Our platform helps users simplify image management and documentation for large projects like construction.
+Filio is a geospatial visual asset management company.
+Our platform helps users simplify photo and video management and documentation and can be used for many applications such as construction, engineering and real estate.

 At this blog, we'll be keeping everyone up to date on our latest achievements, awards, and updates.
 If you're interested in learning more about us, [visit our official website][filio-home] or contact us at info@filiocorp.com.